Sairyss/system-design-patterns/README.md

 [Denormalization](https://en.wikipedia.org/wiki/Denormalization) is the process of trying to improve the read performance of a database by sacrificing some write performance by adding redundant copies of data.

+Database denormalization is a technique for optimizing the performance of a database by adding redundant data to it.
+In a [normalized database](https://en.wikipedia.org/wiki/Database_normalization), data is organized into multiple, interconnected tables, with each table containing a unique set of data.
+This can improve the integrity and flexibility of the database, but can also result in complex and costly queries.

+When denormalizing a database, data is copied or derived from one table and added to another, in order to reduce the number of table joins or other operations that are needed to retrieve the data.
+This can improve the performance of the database by reducing the amount of work that the database engine needs to do to satisfy a query, and can also reduce the amount of data that needs to be transmitted between the database engine and the application.

+Database denormalization is often used in data warehousing and business intelligence applications, where complex and costly queries are common.
+It can also be used in other types of databases, such as operational databases, where the performance of the database is critical.

 For example, instead of having separate "users" and "wallets" tables that must be joined, you put them in a single document that doesn't need any joins.
 This way querying database will be faster, and scaling this database into multiple partitions will be easier since there is no need to join anymore.

 Pros: